Animating parameters and the camera

 Animating the camera

 To animate the camera, you first have to create a camera object.
-This is done from a viewport's context menu as shown in screenshot on the right.
+This is done from a viewport's context menu as shown by the screenshot on the right.
 The new camera object will be placed in the three-dimensional scene at the current viewpoint.
 Furthermore, the active viewport will be linked to the new camera object so that when the camera is moved, the viewport will be updated to show the scene as seen through the new camera position.
 Conversely, if you use the zoom, pan, or orbit functions to adjust the viewport's view, the camera object in the scene will be moved accordingly.

 The newly created camera object is visible in the other three viewports.
 You might have to zoom out to see it.
 Click on the camera object in the viewports to select it and show its parameters in the command panel.
 Alternatively, you can select the camera object using the object selector box located in the top right corner of the main window, which lists all objects in the current scene: